Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Screenshot of the BCDRIaaSPlan option.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image384.png "BCDRIaaSPlan option")

-4. Notice that the VMs are still at the Target, since they are Failed over to the Secondary Site.
+4. Notice that the VMs are still at the Target since they are Failed over to the Secondary Site.
 Select **More**, and then **Failover**.

     ![In the BCDRSRV blade, the right-click ellipses menu has Failover selected.
 Under Items in recovery plan, a call out points to the Target tile, with 2.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image385.png "BCDRSRV blade")